 - How do I sign up for a new card?

 - Browse the current Card Swap schedule and locations for your building on the Card Swap page.
-Submit a request to sign up for a card swap at least two days in advance of your requested date.
+Submit a request to sign up for a card swap at least one day in advance of your requested date.
 All Card Swap events are open to any community member.

 - Why are we getting new cards?

 - The older cards on campus send information in the clear when communicating with a reader.
 The new card has a smart chip that uses a secure channel that is encrypted, hashed, and signed when communicating with a reader.

 - Yes, your access remains the same.
 Any central campus systems that uses the registry to load data will stay the same.
 Local or department systems not using the registry for data will need to be updated manually.
 Examples are Trilogy locks from the Lock Shop, the LBRE Gas Pump, Traka boxes, and 500 Broadway in Redwood City.

 - Do my spouse and/or dependents need a new card?

 - The libraries and gyms will retain the ability to use the cards issued to spouses and dependents.
 If you share your residence with a person that uses a card they will need to update their card as well.

 - Should I go to the ID Card Office now?

 - Yes, if your card does not have the -E on the back or you can sign up for one of the swap days at a building near you.
 Dates are listed here.

 - Stanford no longer uses the Go Pass; access has moved to the Clipper Card.
 Please keep the Clipper Card and your Stanford ID card in separate holders, they interfere with each other and won’t read if in the same holder.
 To request Go Pass on your Clipper Card, submit this request form.

 - Why is my card not reading through my wallet?